• Skip to main content

 The first response highlights the gift.
 The second hones in on the relationship.

-A statement referencing the relationship holds different meaning and can strengthen the bond between you and the other person.
+A statement referencing the relationship holds different meanings and can strengthen the bond between you and the other person.
 That in and of itself is a gift to both of you.

 Want to discuss gratitude and/or relationships with a professional?